Mental Health Visa Sponsorship Jobs in Oregon

 Are there state-specific considerations for mental health professionals seeking visa sponsorship in Oregon?

 Oregon licenses mental health professionals through the Oregon Health Authority, and foreign-trained clinicians must verify that their credentials meet state licensure requirements before most employers will initiate sponsorship.
-Oregon participates in the Conrad 30 J-1 waiver program, which prioritizes placement in underserved areas and can be a viable path for international medical graduates in psychiatry or behavioral health.
+Oregon participates in the Conrad 30 J-1 visa waiver program, which prioritizes placement in underserved areas and can be a viable path for international medical graduates in psychiatry or behavioral health.
 Prevailing wage determinations for H-1B sponsorship are tied to the specific metropolitan area, so wages in Portland differ from those in smaller Oregon markets.

 What is the prevailing wage for sponsored mental health jobs in Oregon?